Tutorial: Reporting on automatic user account provisioning

 Getting provisioning reports from the Azure portal

-To get provisioning report information for a given application, start by launching the Azure portal and browsing to the Enterprise Application for which provisioning is configured.
+To get provisioning report information for a given application, start by launching the Azure portal and Azure Active Directory > Enterprise Apps > Provisioning logs (preview) in the Activity section.
+You can also browse to the Enterprise Application for which provisioning is configured.
 For example, if you are provisioning users to LinkedIn Elevate, the navigation path to the application details is:

 Azure Active Directory > Enterprise Applications > All applications > LinkedIn Elevate

-From here, you can access both the Provisioning summary report, and the provisioning audit logs, both described below.
+From here, you can access both the provisioning progress bar and the provisioning logs, described below.

-The provisioning summary report is visible in the Provisioning tab for given application.
-It is located in the Synchronization Details section underneath Settings, and provides the following information:
+The provisioning progress bar is visible in the Provisioning tab for given application.
+It is located in the Current Status section underneath Settings, and shows the status of the current initial or incremental cycle.
+This section also shows:

 - The total number of users and/groups that have been synchronized and are currently in scope for provisioning between the source system and the target system.

 - The last time the synchronization was run.
-Synchronizations typically occur every 20-40 minutes, after an initial synchronization has completed.
+Synchronizations typically occur every 20-40 minutes, after an initial cycle has completed.

-- Whether or not an initial synchronization has been completed.
+- Whether or not an initial cycle has been completed.

 - Whether or not the provisioning process has been placed in quarantine, and what the reason for the quarantine status is (for example, failure to communicate with target system due to invalid admin credentials).